shm-unesp/PAMELA/README.md

 An aluminum beam with a dimension of  500 mm x 40 mm x 2 mm of length, width, and thickness, respectively, is utilized in the tests.
 A PZT buzzer from Murata (number 7BB-35-3) with a diameter of 25 mm and thickness of 0.23 mm, with a base plate of brass, is bonded to the surface of the beam, as seen in the setup.
 The beam is tested in a free-free condition with elastic straps inside a thermal chamber.

 The structural modification to simulate possible damages are a mere mass add by a clip.
 Four conditions are described represented by damage D1, D2, D3 and D4, as observed in figure bellow.

+The impedance signature is estimated accurately using a LabVIEW software with a National Instruments DAQ device, model USB-6211 data acquisition system with 16 bits and a sampling rate of 250 kHz.
+A chirp signal with  1 V peak-to-peak in the range of frequency from 0 to 125 kHz is applied.
+An electric circuit adequately conditions the voltage and current.
+All details about the instrumentation and identification of the impedance signals used here can be found in the reference papers listed below for attentive readers.

+Six sets of measurements in different temperatures are performed in the baseline and damage conditions.
+These temperatures are 24ºC, 40ºC, 55ºC, 70ªC, 85ºC, and 100ºC, controlled in a thermal chamber used in the test campaign.
+The data files have two folders with undamaged and damaged states with the real and imaginary impedance signatures measured and previously estimated.

 __________________________________________________________________________________________________
 # Authors